Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 CA Technologies is changing how it interacts with the channel and has launched a fresh partner program with a new portal that offers training and marketing support for partners.

 The public sector showed surprising signs of life in the last quarter as the need to cut budgets translated into spending on technology.
-Since the current government started its deficit reduction programme of cuts the public sector has been a place for the channel to be wary of with the amount of m

 The implementation of a crucial LMS and a drive to mold future technology leaders has made Steve Mallard a finalist in the SearchCIO-Midmarket.com 2012 IT Leadership Awards.